arun-apad/cookpad_sandwushi/README.md

 **Please note:**

-> All resources used to build the project and app are for demonstrating exclusively for this assignment and have no intention of using/publishing it anywhere.
+> All resources used to build the project and app are for demonstrating this assignment exclusively and have no intention of using/publishing it anywhere.
 The model trained on this, allfood_model has an accuracy of only at about 60%.
+Did not train further for accuracy.

 > I got data from Food101 data from [https://www.vision.ee.ethz.ch/datasets\_extra/food-101/](https://www.vision.ee.ethz.ch/datasets_extra/food-101/).